 Having seen last nights episode which was all about making a gourmet sandwich, perhaps this is what they had expected?
 Nevermind, they got it covered, and put together a stunning video on how to make a: Ciabatta with seared salmon, asparagus, poached egg and baby caper mayonnaise.

-I’m a little pleased that I tried something different and this is my variation of a Caesar’s salad made with salmon.
-Its packed with flavour, has a good dose of crunchy elements and a tangy unctuous dressing.
-Its rather delicious if I may say so myself.
+I’m a little pleased that I tried something different and this is my variation of Caesar’s salad made with salmon.
+It’s packed with flavour, has a good dose of crunchy elements and a tangy unctuous dressing.
+It’s rather delicious if I may say so myself.

 Get all the components ready and assemble the salad just before serving.